VALyou Savings Program Offers Cheaper Insulins – Now Including Next-Gen Toujeo

 By Jeemin Kwon and Martin Kurian

-The VALyou program, designed to help people paying full-price for insulin not eligible for other patient assistance programs, now includes basal insulin Toujeo and rapid-acting Apidra in addition to Lantus and Admelog
+The VALyou program, designed to help people without prescription medication insurance and not eligible for other patient assistance programs, now includes basal insulin Toujeo and rapid-acting Apidra in addition to Lantus and Admelog

 If you are having problems paying for insulin, then it’s worth knowing that Sanofi recently expanded their VALyou insulin savings program.
-If you don’t have insurance or you pay a lot out of pocket, then there are patient assistance programs (see our article) that might get you free insulin if you qualify.
+If you don’t have insurance, then there are patient assistance programs (see our article) that might get you free insulin if you qualify.
 If not, then VALyou savings now offers discounts on four different kinds of Sanofi insulin - Lantus (basal) and Admelog (mealtime), Toujeo (basal insulin) and Apidra (mealtime insulin).

 Earlier this year, Sanofi announced an insulin savings program called VALyou Savings to help people without insurance who don’t qualify for patient assistance programs afford their insulin.
 Initially, the program was limited to Lantus (basal) and Admelog (mealtime), but now the program has been expanded to include all Sanofi insulins, which add the newer Toujeo basal insulin and the less commonly used Apidra mealtime insulin – good news for people with diabetes.

-To be eligible for the Insulins VALyou Savings Program, you:
+To be eligible for the Insulins VALyou Savings Program, you must:

 To check your eligibility and learn more, you can: